Predictive Modeling for High Impact Active Learning Classrooms: Abstract

 \section{Abstract}

-Over the past several decades, a large body of research has shown that undergraduate science students learn more and more equitably in classrooms that are not entirely lecture-based.
-Non-lecture activities are collectively referred to as ``active learning;" however, this term lacks definition and little research has examined which types and combinations of active learning strategies are most effective.
-In this study, we use a dataset that includes more than 10,000 students and spans a range of scientific disciplines, institutions, and instructors to create a predictive model that maps time spent on different classroom activities to student conceptual learning.
+{Over the past several decades, a large body of research has shown that undergraduate science students learn more and more equitably in active learning classrooms; however, the term “active learning” lacks definition and little research has examined which types and combinations of active learning strategies are most effective.
+In this study, we use a dataset representing over 10,000 students and 24 institutions to create a predictive model that maps classroom time spent on different activities to student conceptual learning.
 We find that four variables -- classroom time spent on lecture, group worksheets, clicker questions, and student questions -- are sufficient to reliably predict student learning, as measured by concept inventory scores.
-We identify two types of classes that consistently lead to exceptional student learning gains (effect sizes greater than 2).
-The first are classes that spend 10-20\% of class time on group worksheets, 20-40\% of class time on group clicker questions, and average two or more student questions per hour of class time.
-The second is classes spending 30\% or more of class time on group worksheets.
-We also find that classes which do not include any group worksheets consistently have learning outcomes comparable to fully lecture classes, even when other active learning strategies are used.
-These results provide testable recommendations for future controlled studies to investigate effective active learning implementation.
+We identify one type of class that consistently demonstrates exceptional student learning gains (effect sizes greater than 2): those that spend 10-20\% of class time on group worksheets, 20-40\% of class time on group clicker questions, and average two or more student questions per hour of class time.
+We also find that classes which do not utilize group worksheets consistently have learning outcomes comparable to fully lecture classes.
+These results provide testable recommendations for future controlled studies to investigate effective active learning implementation in undergraduate physics courses. }